Mupati/100ms-golang-api/README.md

 [Recordings](https://www.100ms.live/docs/server-side/v2/api-reference/recordings/overview)

-- [ ] Create the struct for the Recordings Object
 - [ ] Start a recording for a room
 - [ ] Stop all recordings running a room
 - [ ] Get details of a recording